LTW-GCR-CSOC/csoc-installation-scripts/SampleLogFiles/README.md

-This page contains sample log alert information from different types of sensors.
+This document contains sample log alert information from different types of sensors and information on a custom script intended to generate enhanced logs for Apache Metron consumption.

-It also includes grok parser statements for use with Apache Metron.
+This document also includes grok parser statements for use with Apache Metron associated with the generated logs.

 See http://grokconstructor.appspot.com/ and http://grokconstructor.appspot.com/do/match#result for grok related tools.

 <h3>GCRdionaeaAlerts.py</h3>
 ./var/log/GCRDionaea.log (a.k.a. dionaea.log)<br />